geekbas/Conferences/README.md

 System for keeping track of academic conferences and workshops.
 Even within a limited research field, there are often several conferences to select from.
-Sometimes the periods between submission and notification overlaps, making it non-obvious where and when to submit a paper.
+Sometimes the periods between submission and notification overlap, making it non-obvious where and when to submit a paper.
 It is of course also not possible to attend more than one conference at a time, which could affect where to submit and where to attend.

 ## Use cases

 * Track a conference or workshop.
 * Find a fitting venue for new papers, and see where they could be resubmitted if rejected.
+  * Also show the conferences that would be blocked as a paper can not be under submission to multiple venues in parallel.
 * Track conference or workshop topics.
 * Track committee members.
 * Register a paper as submitted to a CFP.